Immortal215/Login/README.md

 # Overview
 Python login with simple tools in the console.
-Stored users usernames and passwords : test | test, username | password Test is an admin account.
+Basic stored users usernames and passwords : test | test, username | password Test is an admin account.

 # Features
 ## Login / Signup
 User can login or choose to signup.
-Will save the data if user does not close the console.
+Will persist data in a pickle file.
 ## Admin
-User can choose to view and delete users in the system for that console attempt.
+User can choose to view and delete users in the system.
 ## Tools
 ### Stopwatch
 Simple stopwatch that user can start and stop to get a time.